mohamed-maad/mock-server-recruitment/README.md

 Use JWT token to fetch events from the server.

 2) Create a REST client which fetches events from the server.
-3) Save the events to a table using DAOs.
+3) Save the events to a table.
 4) Use the same events to create a table with people, and update their information.
 5) Create a REST controller which allows for a client to fetch a person by its social security number.
 The person should be updated with all events which have happened to the person.